You may think that using luggage-delivery services in Japan is a little … #extra. But we’re here to make the case (ahem) that it’s very much worth it.

 • Your bag must meet all the legal requirements for your trip.

-JAL/ABC: The cheapest service
+2. JAL/ABC: The cheapest luggage-delivery service in Japan

 Suitcases Luggage

-Photo by iStock.com/Casanowe
+Leave that heavy luggage behind. | Photo by iStock.com/Casanowe

 JAL (the airline) offers luggage delivery to and from the airport for all visitors (not just JAL customers).
-They have an English website and a straight-forward booking process.
+They have an English website and a straightforward booking process.
 However, same-day services are only available between Haneda Airport and select hotels in the Tokyo Bay area (Odaiba, Ariake, Shin-Urayasu, and Maihama) if you drop your luggage off before 2 p.m.
-For all other destinations in Tokyo (and Japan) plan on next day shipping, or you can select a date in the near future.
+For all other destinations in Tokyo (and Japan), plan on next-day shipping, or you can select a date in the near future.

 How it works

-All you need is your delivery address and phone number (a Japanese mobile number or the phone number for your accommodation), accommodation check-in date, and name of the person collecting the luggage (presumably yourself, but it doesn’t have to be).
-If you’re flying out you’ll need to provide your flight details (including departure terminal), phone number, and the type of bag or bags.
+All you need is your delivery address and phone number (a Japanese mobile number or the phone number for your accommodation), check-in date, and name of the person collecting the luggage (presumably yourself, but it doesn’t have to be).
+If you’re flying out, you’ll need to provide your flight details (including departure terminal), phone number, and the type of bag or bags.

-You can head straight to any of the JAL desks in the airports to send your luggage off to your hotel (or home).
+You can head straight to any of the JAL desks in the airports to send your bags off to your hotel (or home).
 They will help you fill out the paperwork and even find your hotel’s address if you don’t have it handy.

 Shipping counters are located at: